Gluten-free Zucchini Bread

 - 1/2 cup dark chocolate chips*

-Preheat the oven to 350°F then grease a loaf pan and set aside.
+- Preheat the oven to 350°F. Line or grease a standard size loaf pan and set aside.

-Pour the batter into the loaf pan and bake in the oven for 45 minutes until the center is firm and cooked.
+- Transfer the batter into the loaf pan.
+Bake in the oven for 45-60 minutes, or until the center is firm to the touch.
 Allow to cool for 15-20 minutes before serving.

 Pingback: Almond Flour Pizza Crust (+ Caprese Pizza with Chimichurri Sauce)